marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 **The advantages of the ergonomically set up desk are:**

-* better posture
+* Better posture
-* healthier body
+* Healthier body
-* increased productivity
+* Increased productivity

 The effects of bad ergonomics aren't only aches that come and go.
 They can lead to more severe muscle strains and nerve damages.
 Such can be [carpal tunnel syndrome](https://www.relevelapp.com/blog/whats-causing-carpal-tunnel-syndrome-and-how-to-prevent-it/) in your wrists, or sciatic nerve damage in your lower back often going down the leg (What's causing Sciatica and how can you help yourself).